-Motive power lead-acid forklift batteries for electric powered industrial Cranes, Tractors, trucks and forklifts consist of 6, 12, 18 or 24 cells, a steel tray with which the cells are assembled, a forklift battery terminal connector and many other components that are required to secure and protect the cells and provide the necessary electrical interconnections.
+Motive power lead-acid forklift batteries for electric powered industrial Cranes, Tractors, trucks and forklifts consist of 6, 12, 18 or 24 cells, a steel tray with which the cells are assembled, a forklift battery terminal connector and many other components that are required to secure and protect the forklift battery cells and provide the necessary electrical interconnections.

-Fotklift Battery Identification
+Forklift Battery Identification

-The essential information which is necessary for proper care of an industrial motive power forklift battery appears on the forklift battery, either stamped into one of the intercell connectors or onto a name plate affixed to the tray.
+The essential battery cell information which is necessary for proper care of an industrial motive power forklift battery appears on the forklift battery, either stamped into one of the intercell connectors or onto a name plate affixed to the tray.
 This information generally includes the model, number of plates per cell, forklift battery capacity, forklift battery voltage and serial number.

 Some manufacturers list, as part of the model or type designation, the rated ampere-hour capacity of a single positive plate, such as “X75.”
 As an alternate means of determining rated forklift battery capacity this number should be multiplied by the total number of positive plates in one cell.
 In order to find the number of positive plates in a cell, subtract one from the total number of plates and divide by two.
 If you want to find the capacity of a forklift battery designated “X75-19,” therefore: 19-1=18; 18÷2=9; 9 x 75=675 A.H. forklift battery capacity.

-The individual cells, which contain the energy generating components of the forklift battery, can be arranged slightly differently for various kinds of forklift batteries.
+The individual forklift battery cells, which contain the energy generating components of the forklift battery, can be arranged slightly differently for various kinds of forklift batteries.
 The normal cell arrangement for 12 volt forklift batteries (6 cells) is a single row of 6 cells; for 24 volts (12 cells) it is either two rows of 6 cells each or three rows of 4 cells each; for 32 volts (16 cells) it is four rows of 4 cells each; and for 36 volts (18 cells) it is three rows of 6 cells each.

 All motive power forklift battery cells are, however, always connected in series in order to produce the required voltage.
 Cell and forklift battery capacity, which is the available ampere-hours or watt-hours, is a function of the total number and size of plates within each cell.
 Voltage, however, is the same for all cells regardless of size.
 Each lead-acid cell yields a nominal 2 volts.